 - Are there any foods that can help lower blood pressure?

 - Absolutely!
 The right combination of foods can have a powerful effect on helping to lower blood pressure.
-It’s best to focus on an overall healthy diet that includes foods like: fruits, vegetables, low-fat dairy foods, beans, nuts, whole-grain carbohydrates and unsaturated fats.
-Most people know that controlling salt intake is important when trying to lower blood pressure, but did you know that it is also key to consume foods that are rich in potassium, fiber and magnesium?
-To keep blood pressure in check, you’ll want to aim for keeping salt intake to <2,300 mg per day and consume at least 4,700 mg of potassium, 25-30 g of fiber and 360-400 mg of magnesium per day.
+It’s best to focus on an overall healthy diet that includes foods like: fruits, vegetables, low-fat dairy foods, beans, nuts, whole-grain carbohydrates, and unsaturated fats.
+Most people know that controlling salt intake is important when trying to lower blood pressure, but did you know that it is also key to consume foods that are rich in potassium, fiber, and magnesium?
+To keep blood pressure in check, you’ll want to aim for keeping salt intake to <2,300 mg per day (approximately 1 teaspoon/day) and plan a balanced eating strategy to meet other nutrient requirements.